-In January 2022, Mayor Justin M. Bibb took office and established a new process for the City's ARPA funding process-the Transformation & Recovery Plan.
-As part of the plan, the new administration launched the Center for Economic Recovery, a strategic policy team that engages with the public, administration staff, and Cleveland City Council to shape and evaluate ideas for projects and initiatives that address the City's most urgent challenges.

-The Center for Economic Recovery is responsible for equitably and strategically assessing applications for SLRF funding using uniform evaluation criteria to make strategic decisions and achieve our long-term vision.
-The Center's strategic process aims to support transformative efforts that both provide near-term relief and result in change in an established system or practice, in perpetuity, which leads to tangible results for the residents of Cleveland.
+After Mayor Justin M. Bibb took office, he established a new process for the City's ARPA funding process-the Transformation & Recovery Plan.
+As part of the plan, the new administration launched the Center for Economic Recovery, a strategic policy team that engaged with the public, administration staff, and Cleveland City Council to shape and evaluate ideas for projects and initiatives that address the City's most urgent challenges.
+The Center for Economic Recovery was responsible for equitably and strategically assessing applications for SLRF funding using uniform evaluation criteria to make strategic decisions and achieve our long-term vision.